Helper functions to convert between formula and matrix interface

 https://developer.r-project.org/model-fitting-functions.html).

-data objects as well as the objects needed when new data are predicted
+It saves both the data objects as well as the objects needed when new data

 Usage